larry901117/apps_install_tool/README.md

 Output:

-It will list the apps which are not installed.
+It will list the apps which are not installed as a text file, using the date as the file name.